cometbft/cometbft/docs/guides/go.md

 The `FinalizeBlock` method executes the block, including any necessary transaction processing and state updates, and returns a `ResponseFinalizeBlock` object which contains any necessary information about the executed block.

 **Note:** `FinalizeBlock` only prepares the update to be made and does not change the state of the application.
-The state change is actually committed in a later stage i.e. in `commit` phase..
+The state change is actually committed in a later stage i.e. in `commit` phase.

 Note that, to implement these calls in our application we're going to make use of Badger's transaction mechanism.
 We will always refer to these as Badger transactions, not to confuse them with the transactions included in the blocks delivered by CometBFT, the _application transactions_.